YouCannotBurnMyShadow/subzero/README.md

 # pyinstaller_utils
-PyInstaller Utils allows you to build your PyInstaller executables from setup.py.
+PyInstaller Utils allows you to build your PyInstaller executables from setup.py (and coming soon: create nice MSI installers to distribute them).

 ## How do I install it?